 I fell into guiding around 13 years ago.
 It was related to my temporary work with the international OSCE (Organization for Security and Co-operation in Europe) office, which is based in Sarajevo.
 I worked as a translator for the international election supervisors.
 Some of them wanted to see the city, and to learn more about it.
 So one day I took them on a walk across the old town.
 I introduced them to the city and included some ancient and recent history and my personal experiences.
 I had already learned a lot about history and events from my own interest and from my work as a journalist.
 The OSCE people appreciated these tours I would do, so when they went back home, they recommended me as a guide to other people who were planning to visit Sarajevo.
 Ever since then, I've been guiding people not just across the city, but through the surrounding mountains, too.
 These are not just your average tourists, but also journalists, students, explorers, historians — anyone who's interested, regardless of their background.

 I started as a radio reporter at a local radio station, but eventually I found myself getting more into print media and writing.
 There is a nice synergy with my being a guide and a journalist.
 Through my city tours I meet interesting people from other parts of the world, whom I interview for the papers.
 Coming from the other direction, sometimes through press conferences I'll meet various people who become interested in my tours.
 Both activities are related to data and information, which sometimes makes me feel like a computer.
 But, luckily, not very often!

 During the 3½-year siege of Sarajevo, more than 10,000 of your neighbors were killed by shelling and sniper fire coming from the surrounding hills.
 You lived through every day of that.
 How does one describe this kind of experience?

-You visited the United States for the first time when you attended our recent guide summit and tour reunion.
+You visited the United States for the first time when you attended our tour-guide summit and tour reunion.
 What was that like?

-Is there a place you look forward to taking tour members on the Adriatic tour?
+Is there a place you look forward to taking tour members on your first Rick Steves Adriatic tour?